Canadian Western Bank (TSE:CWB) Price Target Raised to C$41.00

-Canadian Western Bank (TSE:CWB) had its price objective boosted by Credit Suisse Group to C$41.00 in a report released on Monday morning, Stock Target Advisor reports.
-They currently have a na rating on the stock.
+Canadian Western Bank (TSE:CWB) had its target price hoisted by BMO Capital Markets from C$37.00 to C$41.00 in a research report released on Monday, Analyst Ratings Network reports.
+They currently have a market perform rating on the stock.

-In other news, Senior Officer Darrell Robert Jones sold 2,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
-The shares were sold at an average price of C$35.01, for a total transaction of C$70,020.00.
-Following the completion of the transaction, the insider now owns 18,299 shares of the company’s stock, valued at approximately C$640,647.99.
+In related news, Senior Officer Darrell Robert Jones sold 2,000 shares of the stock in a transaction that occurred on Tuesday, March 9th.
+The stock was sold at an average price of C$35.01, for a total transaction of C$70,020.00.
+Following the completion of the sale, the insider now directly owns 18,299 shares of the company’s stock, valued at C$640,647.99.

 About Canadian Western Bank